ovotech/kafka-clj-utils/README.md

 ### Integrant Keys

-A number if [Integrant](https://github.com/weavejester/integrant) `init-key` multimethods are exposed to make including these utilities into an Integrant app easier.
+A number of [Integrant](https://github.com/weavejester/integrant) `init-key` multimethods are exposed to make including these utilities into an Integrant app easier.

 All of the following keys are exposed with `pre-init-spec`s: